 \subsection{Discussions on other issues}

-\paragraph{Interpretation of significance.} A statistical hypothesis test merely shows how likely the difference between the average of a model's scores on a test set and that of another model's scores on the same test set is caused by random fluctuation.
-As \citet{kocmi2024navigating} examined, the significance between two metric scores can be made arbitrarily high and one can force $p \rightarrow 0$ by using a sizeable test set.
-However, this tells little about whether this difference is meaningful to a human reader.
+\paragraph{Interpretation of significance.} Statistical hypothesis test merely shows how likely the difference between the average of two model's scores on the same test set is caused by random fluctuation. \citet{kocmi2024navigating} shows the significance of a difference between two metric scores can be made arbitrarily high and one can force $p{\rightarrow}0$ by using a sizeable test set.
+This tells little about whether this difference is meaningful to a human reader.
 For this reason, we stress the use of \texttt{mt-thresholds} that converts differences in metric scores to how perceivable they are by human annotators.\footnote{\href{https://kocmitom.github.io/MT-Thresholds/}{kocmitom.github.io/MT-Thresholds}}

 \paragraph{Averaging and subtracting COMET scores.} Research nowadays favours experiments on multiple translation directions, as multilingual translation models and large language models become trendy.
-Recent papers are more often seen to report a (macro-)average COMET score as an aggregate measure to reflect model performance, often in Xx$\rightarrow$En, En$\rightarrow$Xx, and All$\rightarrow$All.
-Whilst indicative to some extent, this custom is not entirely scientific because 1) the score range is inherently distinct for each translation direction and 2) there is no assurance that the scores are on a linear scale.
+Recent papers are more often seen to report a (macro-)average COMET score as an aggregate measure across many directions, usually in Xx$\rightarrow$En, En$\rightarrow$Xx, and All$\rightarrow$All.
+Whilst indicative, this is not entirely scientific because (1) the score range is inherently distinct for each translation direction and (2) there is no assurance that the scores are on a linear scale.
 Consequently, an outlying score in a single direction can distort the average, leading to a false claim.
 Likewise, absolute COMET score differences are not comparable if from different base numbers or directions.
-We suggest that, when multiple translation directions are of interest, it might be more viable to report the number of wins (against another system) as an aggregation of individual scores.
+We suggest that, when multiple translation directions are of interest, in addition to averaged scores, practitioners can report the number of wins (against another system) as another aggregation of individual scores.